Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # (the root subvolume).
 Every root snapshot therefore captures the matching
   # boot state, making rollbacks coherent between userspace and kernel/initramfs.
   #
-  # Named 95- for correct ordering between the other PostTransaction hooks:
+  # Hook execution order on a kernel-touching pacman transaction:
   #   90-mkinitcpio-install.hook  → generates NEW kernel + initramfs into /boot
   #   95-bootbackup.hook          → rsyncs the freshly built /boot  ← this hook
-  #   zz-snap-pac-post.hook       → takes the snapshot
+  #   zz-snap-pac-post.hook       → takes the post-transaction snapshot
   #
-  # If this ran at 90-, it would fire before mkinitcpio, copying the OLD kernel.
+  # At 90- this hook would fire before mkinitcpio, copying the OLD kernel into
-  # The snapshot would then contain a stale /etc/reproducible-boot — on rollback:
+  # /etc/reproducible-boot.
+The snapshot would contain a stale boot mirror —
-  # new modules in /usr/lib/modules, old kernel in /etc/reproducible-boot →
+  # on rollback: new modules in /usr/lib/modules, old kernel restored → mismatch
-  # kernel/module mismatch → boot failure.
+  # → boot failure.
+The 95- naming is not cosmetic; it is load-bearing.

   sudo mkdir -p /etc/pacman.d/hooks sudo mkdir -p /etc/reproducible-boot

   sudo tee /etc/pacman.d/hooks/95-bootbackup.hook > /dev/null <<'EOF'

   [Trigger]
   Type = Path
   Operation = Install